zaggo/PleasantTranslate/README.md

 **IMPORTANT: You must have a valid API key for the translation service you use!** You can get the API Keys on the websites of the services (there are free tiers available on both of them).

-We recommend `DeepL`, since the quality of the translations is much better and their free tier API Key doesn't automatically switch to a paid tier.
+I recommend `DeepL`, since the quality of the translations is much better and their free tier API Key doesn't automatically switch to a paid tier.

 ![Translate](readmeAssets/p12.png)

-Click on `API Key` to enter one (or more) API Key(s) for the seleted translation service (the `name` field is just there to help you to keep track of the entered API Keys).
+Click on `API Key` to enter one (or more) API Key(s) for the selected translation service (the `name` field is just there to help you to keep track of the entered API Keys).
 The API keys are stored securely in the systems keychain and are shared between all PleasantTranslate documents on your computer.

 PleasantTranslate automatically creates a glossary during translation and uses this glossary on subsequent translations of the same document.
 Even if a new (or edited) SRT file is imported or one of the previous steps is changed.
 That way, PleasantTranslate minimizes accessing the translation service as much as possible (i.e. translating the same sentence twice in the same document only will call the translation service once).